An Auditable Policy-Simulation Framework for Student Dropout in Intervention-Free Data: Empirical Evaluation: Hazard Quality, Policy Contrasts, and Subgroup Analysis

+The reported results span two evidential classes: (a)~empirical observations supported directly by OULAD test data (weekly hazard discrimination, row-level calibration, censoring-survival curve); and (b)~model-conditional structural contrasts ($\Delta S(t)$, $\Delta Gap(T)$) that carry the uncertainty of the generative model in addition to sampling uncertainty.

+The enrollment-level rank inversion (AUC$_{IPCW}<0.5$; Table~\ref{tab:benchmark_horizon_results}) is the product-form rank compression of Proposition~\ref{prop:rank_inversion}.
+The recalibrated mean-hazard variant normalises by the number of observed weeks, removing the length term, and recovers AUC$_{IPCW}(T_{policy})=0.7748$.

-\begin{enumerate} \item Weekly hazard quality is sufficient for temporal risk ranking and trajectory analysis, with caution in the highest-risk tail bins (RQ1). \item Scenario comparison is operational and auditable through $\Delta S(t)$, but positive gains are scenario-dependent and do not extend to the current mechanism-aware branch (RQ2). \item The same policy can be audited for subgroup differentials via $\Delta Gap(T)$, with directionally stable but very small contrasts in the reported gender example (RQ3). \item The main interpretation remains directionally coherent under benchmark and robustness axes. \end{enumerate}
+\begin{enumerate}[noitemsep] \item Weekly hazard discrimination ($AUC_{test}=0.8396$) and aggregate calibration ($\text{ECE}_{15}=0.0012$) support temporal risk ranking and trajectory analysis, with caution in the highest-risk tail bins (RQ1). \item Structural survival contrasts $\Delta S(t)$ are positive under both scenario branches at the reported horizons (Table~\ref{tab:rq2_summary}; RQ2). \item The same policy can be audited for subgroup differentials via $\Delta Gap(T)$; the reported contrasts are directionally stable but negligible ($|\Delta Gap| \approx 5 \times 10^{-4}$), establishing that the monitor is operational rather than that the policy changes equity (RQ3). \item The main interpretation remains directionally coherent under benchmark and robustness axes. \end{enumerate}

-These are framework-validation claims under explicit scenario rules, not causal claims about real interventions in OULAD.